TofuAo/Masjid_App/INDUSTRIAL_TRAINING_REPORT.md

 ## 3.3 Mapping Skill

+Since I was exposed to full-stack web development during my learning in university, most of the concepts were familiar, but the implementation and real-world application were new experiences.
+The overall concept of programming, folder structure, and software development lifecycle are similar with what was taught in university subjects.

 The knowledge and skills I gained during my university studies provided a solid foundation for my internship work.
 This section maps the theoretical knowledge from university subjects to the practical application in the industry project.

 ### Software Development Lifecycle (SDLC)